Where can I switch online?

 Switching supplier can take on average 6 to 8 weeks.
 The length of time depends on the quality of the information you supply as part of your application.
 If you get the Contract End Date wrong or if you have not served notice on your current Supplier switching can take longer.

-If I do change supplier, will any of my supply equipment need changed?
+If I do change supplier, will any of my supply equipment need to be changed?

 No. Your gas and electricity will still be supplied to you through your existing equipment.
 The only difference will be who sends you the bill.